Reciprocal swimming in granular media: the role of jamming and swimmer inertia: Results

-To quantify the intensity of jamming induced by the swimmer, we define a (strong) contact number, $N_c$, as the number of contacts that have force magnitude, $|\boldsymbol{F}|>|\boldsymbol{F_c}|$, where $\boldsymbol{F_c} = 1.0$\,mN is a threshold held consistent for all cases.
-The value of $\boldsymbol{F_c}$ corresponds to the value at the top 0.1\% of the contact force distribution in the base case, which helps identify forces mostly in the stagnant zones, as in Fig.~\ref{fig:bigfig}a and Fig.~\ref{fig:Gap}a.
-An example of $N_c$ vs $\theta$ in a swimming cycle is shown in the inset of Figure~\ref{fig:Gap}b, showing a broken symmetry in the force transmission between the opening and closing strokes, agreeing with the structural signal based on $Z$ in Fig.~\ref{fig:bigfig}c and d.
+An example of $N_c$ vs $\theta$ in a swimming cycle is shown in the inset of Fig.~\ref{fig:Gap}b, showing a broken symmetry in the force transmission between the opening and closing strokes, agreeing with the structural signal based on $Z$ in Fig.~\ref{fig:bigfig}c and d. \R{For the frictionless case, however, a very low number of strong contacts exists near the swimmer, as most of the top 0.1\% forces reside at the bottom, again showing a lack of stagnant zones.}

 As argued earlier, the excess number of strong contacts towards the end of the closing stroke can limit the swimmer's translation.
-Therefore, we quantify the degree of jamming-induced symmetry breaking by calculating the difference of $N_c$ between the fully closed and fully open states, yielding
+Therefore, we quantify the degree of \RR{stagnant-zone-induced} symmetry breaking by calculating the difference of $N_c$ between the fully closed and fully open states, yielding

 Figure~\ref{fig:Gap}b shows the net displacement ${\Delta y/L}$ with respect to $\Delta N_c$, revealing a linear relation between these two physical quantities across all cases with varied swimmer geometry and friction.
-This quantitatively demonstrates how jamming effects break the symmetry in the medium state between the two reciprocal strokes of the scallop swimmer and enable net locomotion in the $+y$ direction.
+This quantitatively demonstrates how stagnant-zone-induced effects in jammed media break the symmetry between the two reciprocal strokes of the scallop swimmer and enable net locomotion in the $+y$ direction.

+\RR{To rationalize the relation between $\Delta N_c$ and ${\Delta y/L}$, we adopt an argument based on ``kinematic compatibility''~\citep{xiao2024locomotion}.
+For each stroke, the swimmer's wings sweep across a volume that is $L^3(\theta_{\mathrm{o}}-\theta_{\mathrm{c}})$.
+If the particles rearrange freely, this volume can be compensated by the swimmer translating a distance $y_s$ accordingly, sweeping a volume that is approximately $2L^2\sin(\theta_{\mathrm{m}})y_s$, with $\theta_{\mathrm{m}}=(\theta_{\mathrm{o}}+\theta_{\mathrm{c}})/2$.
+Equating the two volumes, we obtain $y_s\approx0.7L$, which is comparable to the observed $y_s$ in Fig.~\ref{fig:loc}a, especially for the frictionless case that has the largest $y_s$ per stroke.
+When particles can easily rearrange, \textit{e.g.}, with $\theta=50^\circ$ in Fig.~\ref{fig:flow}, the vortex-like flow field develops, which corresponds to the flow of particles from Zone I towards Zone II (Fig.~\ref{fig:bigfig}b) during opening and vice versa.}